ACROBAT | 10-MINUTE READ

 Line 2.
 Business name (if different from line 1).
 For a business, this name must match the name entered on the legal entity formation documents unless it is an individual/sole proprietorship or single-member LLC (also known as a “disregarded entity” by the IRS).

 Line 4.
 Exception codes.
-Although not a required item, this line may include an exemption code if the payee is exempt from having taxes withheld.
+Most individuals leave this blank.
+Certain entities may enter an exemption code if exempt from backup withholding.
 Most commonly, this line is completed for certain businesses or entities and does not apply to individuals.
 If applicable, the W9 instructions list the exempt payees, codes, and types of payments that should be used for each code.

 Part I. The payee’s taxpayer identification number (TIN).
 For US citizens operating as individuals or sole proprietors, this number is generally their Social Security number(SSN).
 For other entities and businesses, replace the TIN with the employer identification number (EIN) associated with their business name.
 Resident aliens must apply for a special individual taxpayer identification number (ITIN).